filamentphp/filament/packages/actions/docs/06-adding-an-action-to-a-livewire-component.md

     // ...
 }
 ```

+> Note that the function name and the action name need to be the same (`deleteAction`)

 Finally, you need to render the action in your view.
 To do this, you can use `{{ $this->deleteAction }}`, where you replace `deleteAction` with the name of your action method: